deeeed/Passtis/README.md

 - Configurable password policy (expiration, etc..)
 - eslint, add es6 rules
 - keep track of password history
-- visual password strengh (which account has a weak / expired password?)
+- visual password strength (which account has a weak / expired password?)
 - Improve the translations
 - Migrate to React
 - Deployment/Configuration Documentation
 - Browser Plugin to synchronize the browser with Passtis
+- Infinite scrolling instead of paginated view (on accounts page)

 ### Usage